naugtur/npm-audit-resolver/README.md

 ```
 --yarn switches to yarn instead of npm.
+--yarn-berry switches to yarn2 or yarn3 instead of npm.
 --migrate forces migration to the new audit-resolve.json file and format even if no modifications are made to decisions
 --mock used in tests
 ```